coderefinery/jupyter/content/interface.md

 - 0 min exercises
 ```

-JupyterLab is the next-generation user interface for Jupyter notebooks
+JupyterLab is the next-generation user interface for Jupyter Notebooks
 and is intended to replace the conventional interface.
 It is a highly modular and customizable interface.